List of McDonald's products: Double Cheeseburger

-The Double Cheeseburger consists of two 1.6 oz ground beef patties, with 0.125 oz ketchup, mustard (except in all or much of the New York City area), two slices of dill pickle, rehydrated onions, and two pieces of cheese on a toasted bun.
+The Double Cheeseburger consists of two 1.6 oz ground beef patties, with 0.125 oz ketchup, mustard (except in the New York City area), two slices of dill pickle, rehydrated onions, and two pieces of cheese on a toasted bun.
 The double cheeseburger was offered as a promotional item in the 1950s and was added to the regular menu in 1965, though many McDonald's restaurants did not list it on their menu boards.
 An official variant is offered in the U.S. state of New Mexico, called the Green Chile Double Cheeseburger, topped with roasted green New Mexico chile peppers.

 Triple Cheeseburger

-The Triple Cheeseburger is similar to the Double Cheeseburger, except it contains three 1.6oz (45g) burger patties, with a slice of American cheese between each patty, plus ketchup, mustard (except in parts of the New York City area), onion, and dill pickle.
+The Triple Cheeseburger is similar to the Double Cheeseburger, except it contains three 1.6 oz burger patties, with a slice of American cheese between each patty, plus ketchup, mustard (except in parts of the New York City area), onion, and dill pickle.